Arrangement and Description: Special Formats¶

 Example 1:

 In a 5-series manuscript collection, OH material is arranged in the last series (2 boxes) and described.
 Box 83 contains transcripts that stay with the collection.
-Box 84 contains tapes physically transferred to the AV Dept.
+Box 84 contains tapes physically transferred to AV

 Separated Material

-1. The Arrangement note of the resource record states a general description:
+- The Arrangement note of the resource record states a general description:

 Arrangement